fiduswriter/fiduswriter-tum/README.md

 # fiduswriter-tum

-Fidus Writer integration for the FIdus Writer instance of the Technical University of Munich (TUM).
+Fidus Writer integration for the Fidus Writer instance of the Technical University of Munich (TUM).